 The Massachusetts Institute of Technology, also known as MIT, is a famous private university in Cambridge, Massachusetts.
 MIT was founded in 1861 and is based on the European polytechnic curriculum.

 While it was designed primarily to give science and engineering education (which account for 29 percent and 63 percent of undergraduate students, respectively), it also has provisions for other courses.
 Students can major in architecture and planning, management, humanities, arts, and social science at this university.

 It also includes a dual MD-Ph.D. program with Harvard University, similarly well regarded.

 MIT is noted for its significant research effort and for offering world-class education

-The above are some of the available scholarship opportunities in the United States that are currently ongoing.
+The above are some of the available fully-funded scholarships in the USA for African Students that are currently ongoing.
 Giving them a try isn’t a bad idea.
 Good luck.